Input Platform APIs

 In turn, the function returns a mir::input::Platform subclass that the server uses to control the input platform implementation.

-The start, stop, pause_for_config, and continue_after_config methods allow the server to control when the input platform should monitor for devices.
+The start, stop, pause_for_config, and continue_after_config methods allow the server to control when the input platform should monitor for devices and input events.
+The platform may choose to respond to these events however they see fit.

-When new devices are plugged into the system, they are registered with the mir::input::InputDeviceRegistry via it’s add_device method.
-When they are unplugged, it should call the remove_device method.
+When new devices are plugged into the system, they are registered with the mir::input::InputDeviceRegistry via its add_device method.
+When a device is unplugged, the platform should call the remove_device method.

 Input devices added to the registry are represented by mir::input::InputDevice subclasses.
 The subclass must implement the following methods: